Espresso lovers should check out an Opera Cake. This one can be purchased from FinancierPastries.com.

 PAVLOVA

 A dessert originating in New Zealand or Australia (both claim credit), named after the ballerina Anna Pavlova.
 A meringue circle is filled with fresh fruit and topped with whipped cream.
 One story says that the dessert was designed after a tutu worn by Pavlova, the meringue being the skirt and the kiwi and strawberry representing a rose decoration.
-Today, any variety of berries and fresh fruits are used, and, as you can see in the photo at the right, chocolate decor as well.
+Today, any variety of berries and fresh fruits are used, and some recipes include chocolate decor as well.
 Read more about the Pavlova in our review of Pav Lites Pavlovas.
-(Photo at right.)

 PENUCHE